pinax/pinax-ratings/README.md

 template tags and wiring up a bit of javascript.
 The rating form is intended to function via AJAX and as such returns JSON.

-Firstly, add load the template tags for `pinax-ratings`:
+First add load the template tags for `pinax-ratings`:

 ```django
     {% load pinax_ratings_tags %}
 ```

+Then pick a template tag for display or obtaining rating data.

+### Template Tags

+#### overall_rating

-Then, if you want to display an overall rating average for an object you can set a context variable and display it:
+Display an overall rating average for an object:

 ```django
     {% overall_rating obj as the_overall_rating %}